Alphabetic Data Type

 • The alphabetic data type is left justified by default, and the data in all alphabetic variables are left justified automatically.

-• Suppose the input data is smaller than the receiving variable.
-In that case, the unused character positions at the right are filled with spaces.
+• If the input is smaller than the receiving variable size, unused character positions at the right are filled with SPACEs.

 Practical Example -